cipherdoge/Wells-Fargo_Hackathon/README.md

 # Wells-Fargo_Hackathon
 Files relevant to IITM's 2023 Shaastra's Wells Fargo Hackathon round 1.

-The Dataset used was generated using https://github.com/namebrandon/Sparkov_Data_Generation as the base.
+The Dataset used was generated using python.
 A lot of changes were made for the data generated to be relevant to the hackathon and fit to use.
 The final datasets used for training and testing can be found here: https://drive.google.com/drive/folders/1LePvQgVEgdIhXNXuxfBTsmWBtxiduprJ?usp=sharing.
 The final .ipynb file which uses  sklearn's RandomForestClassifier is also present in the same folder, titled "cc-fraud-detection-proto.ipynb".